 Insert the above code just above the main() function.
-Also, insert the following two statements directly after Py Initialize():
+Also, insert the following two statements before the call to Py_Initialize():

 '''

 numargs = argc;

-Py_InitModule("emb", EmbMethods);
+PyImport_AppendInittab("emb", &PyInit_emb);

 '''

-These two lines initialize the numargs variable, and make the emb.numargs () function accessible to the embedded Python interpreter.
+These two lines initialize the numargs variable, and make the emb.numargs() function accessible to the embedded Python interpreter.
 With these extensions, the Python script can do things like

 '''

 import emb

-print "Number of arguments", emb.numargs()
+print("Number of arguments", emb.numargs())

 '''